-Our Temple became affiliated with the Jewish Reconstructionist Federation in 2001.
+Our Temple became affiliated with the Jewish Reconstructionist Communities (now named Reconstructing Judaism) in 2001 (RJ).
 The Reconstructionist movement considers Judaism an evolving religious civilization and views our religious traditions as reflecting our ancestors’ search for meaning, purpose, and values.
 For Reconstructionists, Judaism is more than Jewish religion; it is the entire cultural legacy of the Jewish people.
 As a Reconstructionist congregation, we value communal learning and democratic decision-making.

 We come from a wide range of backgrounds, observe in different manners and chose varied ways to be involved in Temple life.
 As you will see when you join us for services and special events, we also have much in common: warmth, friendliness, and dedication to one another, the Temple Bnai Israel community, and the larger community we live in.